Al-Suyuti: Early life

 Al-Suyuti was born to a family of Persian descent on 3 October AD1445 (1 Rajab 849 AH) in Cairo in the Mamluk Sultanate.
 According to al-Suyuti his ancestors came from al-Khudayriyya in Baghdad.
 His family moved to Asyut, hence the nisba "al-Suyuti".
 His father taught Shafi'i law at the Mosque and Khanqah of Shaykhu in Cairo, but died when al-Suyuti was 5 or 6 years old.

 Education

 Al-Suyuti grew up in an orphanage in Cairo.
 He became a Ḥāfiẓ of the Qu'ran at the age of eight years, followed by studying the Shafi'i and Hanafi jurisprudence (fiqh), traditions (hadith), exegesis (tafsir), theology, history, rhetoric, philosophy, philology, arithmetic, timekeeping (miqat) and medicine.

-He then dedicated his entire life to master the Sacred Sciences under approximately 150 sheikhs.
+He then dedicated his entire life to mastering the Sacred Sciences under approximately 150 sheikhs.
 Among them were renowned scholars who were the leading scholars of each sacred Islamic science of their time.